Naud14/Data_Science_IoT_Project/Step1_Set_up_Raspberry.md

 # Set up Raspberry Pi 4 Computer Model B (4GB RAM)

 We are going to set up the Raspberry Pi computer.
-First you need to download a couple programs and you need the following atributes:
+First you need to download a couple programs and you need the following attributes:
 - Raspberry Pi 4
 - Power adapter
 - External monitor